KoenSpoorenberg/coursera-getdata-035-course-project/CodeBook.md

 5-Averages calculated for each variable and exported as a textfile End result is tidy.txt with two identifier columns and 66 measurements

-subject        		- ID of the subject
+subject-ID of the subject
+activity-Activity description
-activity            - Activity description TimeBodyAccMeanX
+TimeBodyAccMeanX
 TimeBodyAccMeanY
 TimeBodyAccMeanZ